Best Shooting Games for Low-End PCs

 The Top 10 Best Shooting Games for Low-End PCs

 Ranked from #1 to #10, these shooters combine strong gunfeel with optimization that respects integrated graphics and small SSDs.
-With clear notes on online requirements, LAN/split-screen availability, and settings that help you hit smooth frame rates.
+Each entry includes notes on online requirements, LAN and split-screen availability, and settings that help you hit smooth frame rates without destroying image clarity.

 “Riot's ultra-optimized tactical FPS built specifically for low-spec competitive play”